The MyRocks storage engine lacks the following features compared to InnoDB:

 - Gap locks

 You should also consider the following:

-latin1_bin) or binary collation should be used
+latin1_bin) or binary collation should be used on

+latin1).
 You can optionally use it by setting

-but non-binary covering indexes other than
+t1(table names with regex format), but non-binary covering indexes other than

-german1) still require a primary key lookup
+german1) still require a primary key lookup to return the

-ORDER BY DESC or
+ORDER BY DESCor